awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/examining_cluster.md

 weight: 95
 ---

-In this section we will look at the utilization of our instances while the application is running, to examine how many Spark executors we are running and what is the instances utilization.
+In this section we will look at the utilization of our EC2 Spot Instances while the application is running, and examine how many Spark executors are running.

 ### EMR Management Console
 To get started, let's check that your EMR cluster and Spark application are running.\